 How much will it cost?

-- Researchers can specify the amount they are personally willing to pay for a document by entering a dollar value in the appropriate field
+- Researchers can specify the amount they are personally willing to pay for a document by entering a dollar value in the appropriate ILLiad system field.

-- Researchers need to create "account information" within their ILLiad user record.
-After logging into the system, click the EDIT/CREATE ACCOUNTS option located at the bottom of ILLiad's Main Menu screen
+- Researchers need to create account information within their ILLiad user record.
+To do this, log into the ILLiad system, and click the EDIT/CREATE ACCOUNTS option located at the bottom of ILLiad's Main Menu screen.

-- Researchers authorized to use research or departmental funds should enter these codes as their ILLiad account numbers.
-Graduate and undergraduate students may specify to have charges added to their tuition accounts by entering the word, "Bursar", in place of an account number
+- Researchers who are authorized to use research or departmental funds should enter those codes as their ILLiad account numbers.
+Graduate and undergraduate students may specify to have charges added to their tuition accounts by entering the word "Bursar" in place of an account number.

 Who's not subsidized?